- ABOUT US

 “For you did not receive the spirit of bondage again to fear, but you received the Spirit of adoption by whom we cry out, ‘Abba, Father.’”
 (Romans 8:15 NKJV)

-Abba is a term of endearment.
+Abba, is the Aramaic word, and is used as a term of endearment.
 In the English language we would say it like this, “Papa,” or “Daddy.”

-Paul is saying that through belief in Jesus Christ we are no longer slaves to this world; rather we are sons and daughters of God, and thus heirs of heaven.
-Now, that is the best Christmas present of all.
+Paul is saying that through belief in Jesus Christ we are no longer slaves to this world; rather we are sons and daughters of the Most High God, and thus heirs of heaven.
+Now, that is the best Christmas present ever.

 One day all who believe in Jesus will be going home for the holidays.
-Not our earthly home, but our heavenly home especially prepared for us.
+Not our earthly home, but our heavenly home, a home especially prepared for us by Jesus Himself.

-And so may Christmas bring you that forever peace as you believe in Jesus, that He came and died and rose again so that you can have eternal peace, joy, and life.
+And so may Christmas bring us that forever peace as we believe in Jesus Christ as our Savior and Lord, that He came and died for our sins and rose again from the dead on that third day so that we can have eternal peace, joy, and life.

 Wednesday Evening Bible Study